Tarun Tapasi: Reception

 The poem was appreciated by Nepalese readers.
-On January 4, 1955 on the seventeenth anniversary of the poet, the Nepalese poetry society placing the author on a ratha (chariot).
+On January 4, 1955, on the seventeenth anniversary of the poet, the Nepalese poetry society placing the author on a ratha (chariot).
 The chariot was pulled from Thamel to an ancient round tree in Tundikhel by thousands of admirers.
 King Tribhuvan presented his compliments.
-Then prime minister Matrika Prasad Koirala, Mahakabi Laxmi Prasad Devkota, playwright Balkrishna Sama, poet Siddhicharan Shrestha, the them home minister Tanka Prasad Acharya, American priest Fr.
+Then prime minister Matrika Prasad Koirala, Mahakabi Laxmi Prasad Devkota, playwright Balkrishna Sama, poet Siddhicharan Shrestha, the then home minister Tanka Prasad Acharya, American priest Fr.
 Moran were some of the notables who pulled the chariot.
 The wheels of the chariot were engraved with Satyam Shivam Sundaram.
 A team of four Scouts units, eight women cavalry, and a military musical troupe accompanied the procession.